piotrpopiolek/10-devs-bills/README.md

 - Supabase account (or local PostgreSQL 14+)
 - OpenAI API key
 - Google Gemini API key (for OCR)
-- Optional: RabbitMQ 3.12+ (for Celery, if using task queue)
 - Optional: Sentry DSN (for error tracking)

 ### Environment variables